KUCD

-KUCD (101.9 FM "Pop!
-101.9") is a commercial radio station licensed to Pearl City, Hawaii and serving the Honolulu metropolitan area.
-It broadcasts an Asian Top 40-CHR radio format, playing hits from K-pop and other countries in Asia.
-It is owned by iHeartMedia, Inc., with studios in the Kalihi neighborhood of Honolulu.
-It also transmits on Charter Spectrum digital cable channel 853 for the entire state of Hawaii.
+KUCD (101.9 FM, "Pop!
+101.9") is a commercial radio station licensed to Pearl City, Hawaii, United States, and serving the Honolulu metropolitan area.
+Owned by iHeartMedia, it broadcasts an Asian Top 40-CHR format, playing hits from K-pop and other countries in Asia.
+Studios are located in the Kalihi neighborhood of Honolulu.
+It also transmits on Charter Spectrum digital cable channel 853 for the entire state.

-KUCD is a Class C station.
-It has an effective radiated power (ERP) of 100,000 watts (horizontal polarization) and 81,000 watts (vertical polarization).
-Its transmitter is on Palehua Road in Kapolei.
-KUCD broadcasts using HD Radio technology.
-Its HD2 subchannel carries an alternative rock format and feeds 250-watt FM translator K256AS at 99.1 MHz.
+KUCD's transmitter is sited on Palehua Road in Kapolei.
+KUCD broadcasts in HD Radio: the HD2 subchannel carries an alternative rock format and feeds 250-watt FM translator K256AS at 99.1 MHz.